 We\'re a small, international team, and we\'re building the future of design.
 Come learn more about us at https://tophatch.com.

 TopHatch is dedicated to quality.
 If you experience any problems with this release or have suggestions for improvement, please contact us directly so we can quickly address them!

-Thanks for using Concepts: Smarter Sketching!
+Thanks for using Concepts: Advanced Sketching & Design!
 If you haven\'t already, check out the Pro Shop and unlock your potential!

 Ben, David, and the Concepts Team @ TopHatch